 Climate Change and the Marine Environment

 The ocean does an excellent job of absorbing excess heat from the atmosphere.
 So, as our planet warms, the oceans get most of the extra energy.
 The downside is that if the oceans get too warm the plants and animals that live in it must adapt to these warmer waters or they will die.
 Another unfortunate result of the oceans absorbing this excess CO2 is that it becomes more acidic which also has devastating effects on marine wildlife.
-See our resource page for a few of the impacts of climate change on the Marine Environment.
+The rise in sea surface temperatures is also likely to causing more extreme weather events such as storms and hurricanes.

-The Global Citizenship- Marine Environment theme is supported by the Marine Environment section of the Department of Housing, Planning, and Local Government.
+The Global Citizenship Marine Environment theme is supported by the Marine Environment section of the Department of Housing, Local Government and Heritage.
 The Marine Environment section of the department aims to protect Ireland’s marine and coastal habitats.
 They do this by implementing national, European and international policy focusing on maintaining or achieving the good environmental status of our seas and oceans.
 The aim is to ensure our seas are clean, healthy, and productive.
-Having healthy and functioning ocean ecosystems is vital for protecting public health, preserving our environment and supporting Ireland’s economy.
+Having healthy and functioning ocean ecosystems is vital for protecting public health, preserving our environment, and supporting Ireland’s economy.